bryanwweber/mistborn-clone/README.md

 Within Mistborn is a panel to enable and manage these free extra services (off by default), locally hosted in Docker containers:
 - [Home Assistant](https://www.home-assistant.io): Open source home automation that puts local control and privacy first
 - [Nextcloud](https://nextcloud.com): Nextcloud offers the industry-leading, on-premises content collaboration platform.
 It combines the convenience and ease of use of consumer-grade solutions like Dropbox and Google Drive with the security, privacy and control business needs.
-- [BitWarden](https://bitwarden.com): Password manager.
-The easiest and safest way for individuals, teams, and business organizations to store, share, and sync sensitive data.
+- [Vaultwarden](https://github.com/dani-garcia/vaultwarden): Password manager.
+An unofficial Bitwarden server implementation written in Rust.
+It is compatible with the official Bitwarden clients, and is ideal for self-hosted deployments where running the official resource-heavy service is undesirable.
 - [Syncthing](https://syncthing.net): Syncthing is a continuous file synchronization program.
 It synchronizes files between two or more computers in real time, safely protected from prying eyes.
 - [OnlyOffice](https://www.onlyoffice.com): Cloud office suite.
 ONLYOFFICE provides you with the most secure way to create, edit and collaborate on business documents online.
 - [Rocket.Chat](https://rocket.chat): Free, Open Source, Enterprise Team Chat.